Our take on how to give better employee performance reviews – and what to consider instead.

 - Partner with us here at KYT to deliver a custom training around feedback.
 You can drop us a note here.

 - Share our “Guide to Giving Feedback” in KYT.
 (You’ll need to be a KYT subscriber in order to access this.)

-- Watch our “Giving and Receiving Feedback Masterclass” in KYT.
+- Watch our “Giving and Receiving Feedback” module from our training program in KYT.

 - Check out our free resources on giving and receiving feedback:

 (4) Nudge your team to actively invite feedback – rather than waiting for folks to give it to them.